Saturday 1 June 2024

 Making Sense Of Energy And Entropy

-On the model of Halliday's Systemic Functional Linguistic Theory, energy, which is interchangeable with mass (persistence), can be understood as the ability for a process (change) to unfold and the instantiation of that potential.
+On the model of Halliday's Systemic Functional Linguistic Theory, energy, which is interchangeable with mass (persistence), can be understood as the potential for a process (change) to unfold and the instantiation of that potential.

 Tuesday 1 September 2020